timothy-huang/my_blog/_posts/2022-05-18-Consulting vs Product Management Interviews, or Why PM Interviews Are Hell.md

 PM case interviews might also be data-driven, but your answer will likely focus more on a specific product/feature set and you'll emphasize how your recommendation might affect the product team and the users.

-# Gathering information and making assumptions
+# PM interviews require you to make more assumptions

 In consulting interviews, you're expected to ask the interviewer questions in order to uncover new data.
 There's often a "correct" answer which you can arrive at, and some cases just require you to make a simple calculation like conducting a break-even analysis.
 This models what an actual consulting engagement might look like, where a client comes to you with a problem and you have to probe them to get to the root of the problem and to make an informed decision.